 Not every information is worth writing as much as not every information is worth reading.
 There is an old saying, “You can’t have your cake and eat it too.”
-Although this bit of folk wisdom may seem corny, it carries with it significant informative wisdom.
 It gets at the heart of one of the most important concepts in knowledge sharing: information cost.
 The information cost of something is simply what you must give up in order to get it.

 We are limited in understanding, so not all our desire for information can be satisfied.
 When you desire a piece of information, you read write ups that cannot be read for any other information.
 The information cost is the worth of available readable materials that cannot be read for the kind of information you you desire to gain.
 The same is true of writing.
 While there are so many topics to write about, you can only narrow down research materials to the specific idea that is intended for writing.
 For example, you want to read or write up information on a certain political upheaval, you cannot at the same time read or write information on clinical health.
 Information cost in many ways, is the most part of being scribologeric.
 We are limited in mental concentration and understanding so our brain focuses on one idea at a time.
 We may have observed that our brain goes blank on a certain information when not processed after a very long time.